-New York Institute of Technology offers a combined baccalaureate/doctor of osteopathic medicine degree program to talented, highly motivated students.
+NYIT (New York Institute of Technology) offers a combined baccalaureate/doctor of osteopathic medicine degree program to talented, highly motivated students.
 A select number of those who qualify will be admitted to the College of Arts and Sciences at NYIT.
-Upon successful completion of three undergraduate years plus the first year in NYIT College of Osteopathic Medicine, the student will receive a Bachelor of Science in life sciences (pre-professional option).
+Upon successful completion of three undergraduate years plus the first year in NYIT College of Osteopathic Medicine, the student will receive a Bachelor of Science in Life Sciences (pre-professional option).

 The combined program enables students to achieve B.S./D.O. degrees in seven years rather than the traditional eight.
-Specifically, in order for a student to be considered for acceptance to the College of Osteopathic Medicine and invited for a personal interview, the student must complete the College of Osteopathic Medicine Admissions application and meet the following criteria:
+Specifically, in order for a student to be considered for acceptance to the College of Osteopathic Medicine, and invited for a personal interview, the student must complete the College of Osteopathic Medicine Admissions application and meet the following criteria:

 - 1. GPA maintain a 3.5 grade point average each semester; maintain a 3.5 grade point average for all science courses each semester resulting in a cumulative 3.5 grade point average. - 2.
-MCAT score of at least equal to the mean MCAT score of the NYIT College of Osteopathic Medicine first-year class of the year the student begins undergraduate study. - 3.
+MCAT score at least equal to the mean MCAT score of the NYIT College of Osteopathic Medicine first-year class of the year the student begins undergraduate study. - 3.
 Completion date of application package February 1 preceding August start (must include MCAT score).

-Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Arkansas State University; Ouachita Baptist University; and the University of Central Arkansas and are available to applicants who meet the application criteria stated above.
+Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Albany College of Pharmacy and Health Sciences; Arkansas State University; Ouachita Baptist University; William Baptist College and the University of Central Arkansas.
+These programs are available to applicants who meet the application criteria stated above.
 For further information, contact the Admissions Office of the specific college.